Tooth Loss Linked to Cognitive Decline

 Again, the researchers found that losing ones teeth is associated with reduce cognitive function.

-Other studies have confirmed tooth loss with cognitive decline
+Other studies link tooth loss to memory decline

 In a 2013 study from Japan’s Hirosaki University School of Medicine studied 462 elderly Japanese people.
 They found that those with fewer teeth had significantly increased risk of having poor cognition – based upon the Mini-Mental State Examination (MMSE) testing.